path-cc/path-cc.github.io/_facility/citations.md

 and include in the text the following acknowledgement:

-{: .bg-light .pt-2 .pb-1 }
+{: .bg-light .pt-2 .pb-1 .px-3 }
 > This research was done using services provided by the PATh Facility [1,2,3,4], which is supported by the National Science Foundation award #1836650.

-For acknowledgments of the OSG Consortium, see [https://osg-htc.org/acknowledging](https://osg-htc.org/acknowledging) For your convenience, [a BibTex file containing the above three references](/assets/path.bib) has been provided.
+For acknowledgments of the OSG Consortium, see [https://osg-htc.org/acknowledging](https://osg-htc.org/acknowledging)

+For your convenience, [a BibTex file containing the above four references](/assets/path.bib) has been provided.